 In High Blood Pressure and Women: Heart Disease, High Blood Pressure and Menopause the Go Red for Women explain:

-National Women’s Blood Pressure Awareness Week 2022“While you may have had normal blood pressure most of your life, your chances of developing high blood pressure increase considerably after menopause”.
+National Women’s Blood Pressure Awareness Week 2023“While you may have had normal blood pressure most of your life, your chances of developing high blood pressure increase considerably after menopause”.

 Before and After Menopause

-Before and after menopause, what can help control and prevent HBP?
+Before and after menopause, what may help control and prevent HBP?

 In Menopause and High Blood Pressure: What’s the Connection?
 Is There A Connection Between Menopause and High Blood Pressure? the (United States) Mayo Clinic encourage women: